SUSE/lab-setup/src/cow-demo/README.md

 docker run --rm -p 8080:8080 ghcr.io/suse/cow-demo:1.0.10773428519
 ```

-Open the [web application](http://localhost:8080/) and enjoy the game!
+Open the [web application](http://localhost:8080/) and enjoy the interactive display!

 ## Deploy in an environment